davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 The following file(s) have been provided for this lab.
 - [Lab_Validator.zip](Lab_Validator.zip)

-#### Part 0: The Validatable Interface
-I've created a GUI (graphical user interface) class that can be used to

 #### Part I: Validating UPC's
 Take a moment to familiarize yourself with the  classes in the project.
 There's a `GUI` class which will be used to create a popup window.
 There's another class `UPCValidator` which still needs to be completed.
 Finally, there's a Main with a main method that starts up the program.
 Run the main method to start it up now.